mem48/geocompr/main.md

 The complete list of an arguments to this function could be found by typing `?writeRaster()`.

 <!-- datatypes -->
-The **raster** package offers nine following datatypes: LOG1S, INT1S, INT1U, INT2S, INT2U, INT4S, INT4U, FLT4S, and FLT8S.
+The **raster** package offers nine following datatypes: LOG1S, INT1S, INT1U, INT2S, INT2U, INT4S, INT4U, FLT4S, and FLT8S^[Using INT4U is not recommended as R does not support 32-bit unsigned integers.<!--recheck this info-->].
 Datatype determines the type of numbers and the range of the raster values that would be written to disk (\@ref(tab:datatypes)).
 Decision which datatype should be used depends on the expected range of the values in the output file.
 For example, LOG1S is used for bitmap (binary) images, unsigned integers (INT1U, INT2U, INT4U) are mostly used for categorical data, while floats (FLT4S and FLTS8S) usually represent continuous data.